Amazon to open Abu Dhabi fulfilment centre by 2024, says govt media office - NewsBreak

 Amazon to open Abu Dhabi fulfilment centre by 2024, says govt media office

-DUBAI (Reuters) – Amazon has partnered with Abu Dhabi Investment Office (ADIO) to establish a fulfilment centre by 2024...www.shorenewsnetwork.com

-DUBAI (Reuters) – Amazon has partnered with Abu Dhabi Investment Office (ADIO) to establish a fulfilment centre by 2024...www.shorenewsnetwork.com
+DUBAI, Nov 28 (Reuters) - Amazon has partnered with Abu Dhabi Investment Office (ADIO) to establish a fulfilment centre by 2024 to be built in accordance with the company's carbon-reduction strategies, the Abu Dhabi government's media office said on Sunday

+The project will create thousands of jobs, boosting Abu Dhabi's logistics sector and retail ecosystem and will be in line with the UAE's ambition to achieve net-zero emissions by 2050, the media office added.

+Reporting by Nadine Awadalla; Writing by Lina Najem; Editing by David Goodman

 Comments / 0